 But 1 in 5 people in the UK don’t have access to the green space they need.
 The average amount of public green space for people in the most deprived green space neighbourhoods is less than 9m2, or the average size of a garden shed.
 Children from the most deprived areas are 20% less likely to spend time outside than those in affluent areas.

 In 2010, Earth Trust launched the Connecting Naturally project to help connect urban families with the natural world.

-Funded by Natural England (through Access to Nature - part of the Big Lottery Fund's Changing Spaces programme), the Patsy Wood Trust and the Earth Trust, we worked with children, families and communities living around and accessing 10 Children’s Centres in Oxford, Berinsfield and Banbury.
-The idea for the programme was inspired by Oxfordshire County Council’s Without Walls pilot, working with children’s centres to develop their outdoor areas and family learning.
+Funded by Natural England (through its Access to Nature programme, part of the Big Lottery Fund’s Changing Spaces programme), the Patsy Wood Trust and Oxfordshire County Council the project ran for 3 years, working with ten children’s centres in urban areas across Oxfordshire.

-Interesting, fun activities and events engaged and excited children and families about nature and being outside.
-Families could determine their own learning with things to do and reasons to go out, explore and discover.
+The project aimed to engage and excite children and families about nature and being outside, through events and activities that would be relevant and interesting to them The project supported families to drive their own learning with fun things to do and reasons to go out, explore and discover.

 With help and consultation with the children, families and staff at the centres, wildlife gardens were created in each of the 10 Centres –not only attracting a diverse range of wildlife into the areas but also acting as learning and playing environments for children and families.

 The second phase of the project focused on having fun and exploring the outdoors with a bespoke calendar of outdoor events and activities created for each Centre s, to introduce, grow and develop long lasting connections with nature.

 Over the 3 year project period, events and activities started off small and very local, in the Centre gardens for example, then moved further afield to local green spaces such as parks and nature reserves and wilder areas further away.